mongodb-labs/disasm/README.md

 [PyPy](http://pypy.org/) is an alternative implementation of python that provides a considerable speedup.
 To use it, there is a little more setup involved.

-1. Setup the requirements for pypy using either of the following:
+1. Set up the requirements for pypy using either of the following methods:
-    * Use pip_pypy
     * `pip_pypy install -r requirements.pypy.txt` (regular pip doesn't install to a directory that pypy can find)
-    * Use virtualenv and pip
+    * OR create a pypy virtualenv and `pip install -r requirements.pypy.txt` within that virtualenv
-2. Ensure that you have either `c++filt` or `gc++filt` on your machine/in your `$PATH` (The demangler library we use does not work with pypy.
-If you know of a python demangler library that can run on pypy, let us know!)
+2. Ensure that you have either `c++filt` or `gc++filt` on your machine and in your `$PATH`.
+The demangler library we use does not work with pypy so we use command line tools instead.
+If you know of a python demangler library that can run on pypy, please let us know!

 Running
 -------

-The best way to run the application is the following way:
+You can run the application with

 ```python
 python run.py